ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 * You can change any licenses that you provided by using the VMware vSphere Web Client after the instance deployment is completed.
 * Support for the VMware components that you provide licenses is provided by VMware, not by IBM Support.

-## Consolidated cluster or Management cluster (NSX-T only)
+## Cluster types - consolidated, management, workload, and edge services
 {: #vc_orderinginstance-mngt-workload-cluster-settings}

-vCenter Server with NSX-T instances are deployed with either a consolidated (vSphere 7.0u1) or management cluster (vSphere 6.7).
-For a consolidated cluster, the VMware management components and user workloads run on the same cluster.
+vCenter Server instances are deployed with a consolidated cluster (for vSphere 7) or a management cluster (for vSphere 6.7), in which all the VMware management components and user workloads run.
+Optionally, for vSphere 6.7, you can order an additional workload cluster.

+For both vSphere 7 and vSphere 6.7, you can order an edge services cluster.

-By default, the cluster name of the consolidated or management cluster is set to **_instance name_-management**, and the cluster name of the workload cluster is set to **_instance name_-workload**.
+By default, the cluster names are set to the following values:
+* For the consolidated cluster (vSphere 7) - **_instance name_-consolidated**
+* For the management cluster (vSphere 6.7) - **_instance name_-cluster**
+* For the workload cluster (vSphere 6.7) - **_instance name_-workload**
+* For the edge services cluster (vSphere 6.7) - **_instance name_-edge**

-You can also specify a new cluster name for the consolidated or management cluster or the workload cluster.
-The cluster name must meet the requirements that are listed in [Initial cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-cluster-name).
+You can also specify a new name for your clusters.
+The names must meet the requirements that are listed in [Initial cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-cluster-name).

 ## Bare metal server settings
 {: #vc_orderinginstance-bare-metal-settings}

 Bare metal settings are based on your data center selection and bare metal server configuration.
 When you size the capacity of your servers, consider your current requirements and include extra capacity to accommodate anticipated growth.
 For more information about sizing, see [Exporting VMware inventory](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-inventory-export).

-For NSX-T, the bare metal server settings must be specified for both the consolidated or management cluster and the workload cluster.
-{:note}

 ### Data center location
 {: #vc_orderinginstance-dc-location}

+* For NSX-T, select the {{site.data.keyword.cloud_notm}} data center where the consolidated cluster is hosted.
 * For NSX-V, select the {{site.data.keyword.cloud_notm}} data center where the instance is hosted.
-* For NSX-T, select the {{site.data.keyword.cloud_notm}} data center where the consolidated or management cluster and the workload cluster are hosted.

 ### Skylake
 {: #vc_orderinginstance-skylake}